 To start beta testing and contributing to WordPress, go to Plugins > Add New and type in search WordPress Beta.
 Install and activate it.

-You are almost ready to start testing a newer version of WordPress that only WordPress Beta testers have seen.
+You are almost ready to start QA testing a newer version of WordPress that only WordPress Beta testers have seen.
 It’s like the premiere before the premiere!
 It’s a great way to get ready for changes in new releases and to adopt those changes before they happen.

 Select Tools > Beta Testing and set Bleeding Edge, which is the rough, unstable version where your help is the most needed.